Compression garment: Shorts and tights

 Compression shorts and tights are usually worn by athletes.

 They are form-fitting garments and cover the wearer's waist to mid or lower thigh, similar to cycling shorts.

 They are referred to as spats in Japan and safety shorts in South Korea.

 Many are available with a cup pocket, a sewn-in pocket that can hold a protective cup.
-It is arguable that compression shorts do not keep cups in the proper position, tight to the body and not moving, as a jockstrap can.
-Some male players wear the compression shorts over the traditional jockstrap.